That’s Pushing 5000 Years Ago!!!

 John “Tex” Rickards became the announcer for Ebbets field in 1924.
 Known for his local accent and colloquial style, he appealed to Brooklyn fans for 34 years and announced the Dodgers games until Walter O’Malley moved the club to Los Angeles in 1957 and replaced him with the great John Ramsey.

-To some extent, his notoriety arose more out of his faux pas’ on the microphone.
-One time, the umpire wanted Jack to tell the folks in the out field they could not hang their jackets over the railing.
-Tex hopped on the mic and said, “Will the people sitting behind the rail left field please remove your clothes.“
+To a great extent, his notoriety arose more out of his faux pas’ on the microphone.
+He was most famous for saying, “Batt-reez”.
+One time at Yankee Stadium (Oh, yes, he worked there too prior to Bob Sheppard), the umpire wanted Jack to tell the folks in the out field they could not hang their jackets over the railing.
+Tex hopped on the mic and said, “Will the people sitting behind the rail left field please remove your clothes.”

 Tex on Bob Sheppard

-The article on the left is from the June 19, 1957 edition of the St. Louis Sporting News.
+The article below is from the June 19, 1957 edition of the St. Louis Sporting News.
 One can easily see ol’ Tex had plenty of money and was a serious fisherman.
 Apparently, he stopped attending school in the 8th grade.

 A bit further down speaks a bit on the order of sibling rivalry.
 He took much umbrage when a smarty-pants fan approached him about his grammatical errors and funny way of talking.
 You can see for yourself how well he took it when Bob Sheppard was thrown in his face.